 An entire chapter, entitled “THINGS THAT PLEASE ME” is a mixture of insights of genius, common sense, obsessions and just about anything that came into his head.
-Here’s a section, separated as Fisher listed them.
+Here’s a selection, separated as Fisher listed them.

-Thou shalt not kill, but needst not strive Officiously to keep alive!
+Thou shalt not kill, but needst not strive, Officiously to keep alive!
 (When catching Submarines)

 I never bother to bother to bother about anyone who doesn’t’ bother about Me!